A regularized shallow-water waves system with slip-wall boundary conditions in a basin: Theory and numerical analysis: Derivation of the new system

 where the initial state of the problem is specified by the initial conditions

 and on the boundary $\partial \Omega$ we assume physically important slip-wall boundary conditions

-Equations (\ref{eq:bbm2a}), (\ref{eq:bbm2b}), (\ref{eq:ics}), (\ref{eq:bcs}) form an initial-boundary value problem, which we will denote by (IBVP) for the rest of this paper. \begin{remark} It is easily seen that $\nabla (\Div \bw)= \Delta \bw + \Curl(\Curl \bw)$.
-In our case, where $\Curl \bu_t=0$ , we have that $ \nabla (\Div \bu_t)= \Delta \bu_t\ .$ This implies that whenever the bottom is horizontal, the regularization operator $I-\frac{1}{6}\nabla (\Div ~)$ coincides with the classical elliptic operator $I-\frac{1}{6}\Delta$ and thus the theory of \cite{DMS2009} applies here too.
+Compatibility boundary conditions on the initial data such as $\nabla\eta_0\cdot\bn=0$ and $\bu_0\cdot\bn=0$ should also be considered.
+Equations (\ref{eq:bbm2a}), (\ref{eq:ics}), (\ref{eq:bcs}) form an initial-boundary value problem.
+Note that the Neumann boundary condition for $\eta$ is satisfied by the solutions of the Euler equations \cite{Khakimzyanov2018a}.
+This means that the particular boundary condition is physical and is not restrictive.
+On the other hand, systems like the Peregrine system, has been proved to be well-posed with boundary conditions only for the velocity and only in one-dimension \cite{adamy2011,FP2005}.
+This result doesn't guarantee though that the solution satisfies the additional requirement for the free surface, while the problem in 2D is still open and only experimental evidence exist (see for example \cite{KMS2019}). \begin{remark} We know from calculus that $\nabla (\Div \bw)= \Delta \bw + \Curl(\Curl \bw)$.
+In our case, where $\Curl \bu_t=0$, we have that $ \nabla (\Div \bu_t)= \Delta \bu_t\ .$ This implies that whenever the bottom is flat, the regularization operator $I-\frac{1}{6}\nabla (\Div ~)$ coincides with the classical elliptic operator $I-\frac{1}{6}\Delta$ and thus the theory of \cite{DMS2009} applies here too.
 In addition, using the small bottom variations assumption we conclude that this is still valid in the case of a variable bottom.
-Since the regularization properties of the aforementioned BBM-BBM system are expected to be the same as the original system of \cite{BCL2015}, we focus our attention to the new one due to its favourable properties when it comes to the application of the slip-wall boundary conditions. \end{remark}
+Since the regularization properties of the aforementioned BBM-BBM system are expected to be the same as the original system of \cite{BCL2015}, we focus our attention to the new one due to its favorable properties when it comes to the application of the slip-wall boundary conditions. \end{remark}